Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 available between 80 and 195 knots, and the Mach index pointer being able to be set between the 225 knot and 850 knot regions relative to the airspeed gauge.

+The 1 needle and the inner ring refers to the airspeed in knots.
+The 2 needle and the respective outer ring refers to the Mach scale.
+Both move along dynamically according to the Airspeed.
+The 3 area refers to the airspeed scale before the mach scale starts.

 ## Bearing Distance Heading Indicator (BDHI)

 ![wso_bearing_distance_heading_indicator](../../img/wso_bearing_distance_heading_indicator.jpg)